menu

 The memories this photo evokes go way beyond what is pictured in the image itself.
 I can imagine what Grandma’s roses smelled like.
 The bush was nearly as tall as the house!
 She’s wearing a dress she made herself.
 They are standing in front of the cinder block home Grandpa built with his own hands.
 I am enjoying a flood of happy memories as I recall other details.
 Grandma’s cat’s-eye glasses.
 Grandpa’s impish grin.
 Oh how I loved them!

-We can piece together memories of all kinds of happy (and sad) moments by looking at details in a photograph as mundane as the wallpaper behind the subjects of the photo, or the style of their clothing.
+We can piece together memories of all kinds of happy (and sad) moments by looking at details in a photograph.
+Details as mundane as the wallpaper behind the subjects of the photo, or the style of their clothing can help us recall specific memories.

 Photos Help Us Process Our Grief from Sadness to Sweetness